-‘Gold Rush’: Todd Hoffman Final Act, Parker Schnabel Sets Gold Record, Tony Beets Takes Revenge
+‘Gold Rush’: Todd Hoffman Final Act, Parker Schnabel Sets Gold Record, And Tony Beets Takes Revenge

 On the season finale, “The Spoils of War,” Gold Rush fans get to see the last of Todd Hoffman on the popular Discovery show.
-Does this episode give clues as to why the Hoffmans are leaving the show, and what about Todd’s 100 ounce bet with Parker?
+Does this episode give clues as to why the Hoffmans are leaving the show, and what about Todd’s 100-ounce bet with Parker?

 Todd Hoffman’s Woes Continue

 Todd Hoffman announces that winter is here.
-Holy Roller cannot function because some of the key parts were built with silicone and foam, and are inoperable.
+Holy Roller cannot function because some of the key parts were built with silicone and foam and are inoperable.
 And then a truck breaks down.

 There is now a serious machine shortage on the claim, and the situation is so bad that Todd decides he has to shut down one of the mining operations.